Nolan Arenado Player Props: Cardinals vs. Rangers

 Nolan Arenado At The Plate

-- Arenado has driven in a run in 22 games this season (37.9%), including 10 games with more than one RBI (17.2%).
-He has also driven in three or more of his team's runs in five contests.
+- Arenado has driven in a run in 23 games this season (39.0%), including 11 games with more than one RBI (18.6%).
+He has also driven home three or more of his team's runs in five contests.

-- He has scored in 22 games this year (37.9%), including multiple runs in four games.
+- He has scored in 23 games this season (39.0%), including multiple runs in four games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.